Basis-Theory/basistheory-integration-guides/collections/guides/collect_payments/index.md

 return paymentIntent;
 ```

-## Use the raw card data whenever you need.
+## Use the raw card data whenever you need

 With Basis Theory, we enable the highest level of usability for your card data possible.
 Is your primary processor down?  `react` with a back up processor.